Mufabo/ICASSP20.T6.R/README.md

-This package provides the Python Code for the paper "Robust M-Estimation based Bayesian Cluster Enumeration for Real Elliptically Symmetric Distributions" by Christian A. Schroth and Michael Muma.
+This package provides the R Code for the paper "Robust M-Estimation based Bayesian Cluster Enumeration for Real Elliptically Symmetric Distributions" by Christian A. Schroth and Michael Muma.
 The theory can be found in http://arxiv.org/abs/2005.01404.

 # Installation